 Representative matters in which Judge Robinson has been involved at Skadden include:

-Judge Robinson serves on the board of directors of the Brennan Center for Justice.
-In addition, he serves as a member of the Cornell University Council and on Cornell Law School’s Dean’s Advisory Committee.
-From 2002 to 2003, he was the CEO of Empower New Haven, a nonprofit agency based in New Haven, Conn.
-Judge Robinson, who is a former Yale Law School Senior Research Fellow, has taught both an advanced seminar on white collar crime and in the trial advocacy program at Yale, and appellate advocacy at Cardozo Law School.
+He serves on the board of directors of the New York Community Trust, the Colin Powell School of the City College of New York and Legal Outreach.
+Judge Robinson also serves as a representative on New York City’s Handschu Committee, which ensures that the NYPD complies with guidelines for investigations into political activity and terrorism.
+He also is a member of the Lincoln Center Education Committee, the Advisory Board of the Skadden Fellows Program, Cornell Law School Dean’s Advisory Committee and serves as a Cornell University Council.
+From 2002 to 2003, he was the CEO of Empower New Haven, a nonprofit agency based in New Haven, Connecticut.
+Judge Robinson, who is a former Yale Law School Senior Research Fellow, has taught both an advanced seminar on white collar crime and in the trial advocacy program at Yale, as well as appellate advocacy at Cardozo Law School.

 J.D., Cornell Law School, 1984

 Chief Executive Officer, Empower New Haven (2002-2003)

 Counsel and Chief Compliance Officer, Aetna U.S. Healthcare (1995-1998)

 Associate General Counsel and Managing Director, Kroll Associates (1991-1993)

 Judge, U.S. District Court for the Southern District of New York (2003-2010)

 Federal Bureau of Investigation, Principal Deputy General Counsel and Special Assistant to the Director (1993-1995)